jpastuszek/httpimagestore/README.md

 * `path` - name of predefined path that will be used to generate key to store object under
 * `public` - if set to `true` the image will be readable by everybody; this affects fromat of output URL; default: `false`
 * `prefix` - prefix storeage key with given prefix value; this does not affect fromat of output URL; prefix will not be included in storage path output; default: ``
+* `cache-root` - path to directory where stored S3 objects and meta-data will be cached for future sourcing with `source_s3`; write-through mode; note that same directory needs to be configured with corresponding `source_s3` statement

 Example: